vinval/MyJSQL/README.md

 ## Features
 * **connectionTest:**
-  Allows to test connection before starting to use or to test everytime the connection.
+  Allows to test connection before starting to use or testing everytime the connection.
 * **serverTime:**
   shows what time is on server.
 You can obtain it in various formats
 * **md5:**